 How the Bask Mileage Savings Account Works

 In case you're just learning about Bask Bank's Mileage Savings Account, here's how it works: You earn 2.5 AAdvantage® mile per $1 saved per year.
 Mileage earnings are deposited monthly — usually just a few days after the month closes.

 Say you deposit $10,000 into the Bask Mileage Savings Account.
 You'll earn mileage interest of around 55 miles per day.
 After a 30-day month, Bask Bank will deposit around 2,055 miles into your AAdvantage® account.

 While that may not sound like much, the earnings definitely add up.
-Plus, earning AAdvantage® miles each month is a great way to make sure that your AAdvantage® miles don't expire from inactivity.
+Plus, earning AAdvantage® miles each month is a great way to ensure your AAdvantage® miles don't expire from inactivity.

 It's no secret that I'm a huge fan of the Bask Mileage Savings Account.
 In fact, when interest rates dropped, I moved all of my cash savings into a Bask Mileage Savings Account.
 Since then, I've used my AAdvantage® mileage earnings from Bask Bank to book awards from:

 - Charleston to Atlanta (7,500 miles)